Feature engineering in data science

 - D = number of bikes that were rented in each of the previous 12 weeks at the same hour and the same day

 Besides feature set A, which already exists in the original raw data, the other three sets of features are created through the feature engineering process.
 Feature set B captures recent demand for the bikes.
 Feature set C captures the demand for bikes at a particular hour.
 Feature set D captures demand for bikes at particular hour and particular day of the week.
 The four training datasets each includes feature set A, A+B, A+B+C, and A+B+C+D, respectively.

 In the Azure Machine Learning experiment, these four training datasets are formed via four branches from the pre-processed input dataset.
 Except the leftmost branch, each of these branches contains an Execute R Script module, in which the derived features (feature set B, C, and D) are respectively constructed and appended to the imported dataset.
 The following figure demonstrates the R script used to create feature set B in the second left branch.

-The best results are shown by features A+B+C. Note that the error rate decreases when additional feature set are included in the training data.
+The best results are shown by features A+B+C. The error rate decreases when additional feature set are included in the training data.
 It verifies the presumption that the feature set B, C provide additional relevant information for the regression task.
 But adding the D feature does not seem to provide any additional reduction in the error rate.